 I love being a mother, it is so much more than caring about and for my children.
-But now I am a grandmother and I am certain this is a territory of inner adventure that will take me into places of self I have never imagined.
+But now I am a grandmother of five and I am certain this is a territory of inner adventure that will take me into places of self I have never imagined.